dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-07/2024-07-26/readme.md

 ## Podcasts, Videos, Books

 * **Frank Delporte** published a [video in which he experiments with the Azul Zulu runtimes with JavaFX support, JBang, and SDKMAN on a Raspberry Pi](https://www.youtube.com/watch?v=XhDQvkcYJ88)  and a lot of colored circles.
-It's also available with more info, here on [JFX Central in the Learn section](https://www.jfx-central.com/learn-raspberrypi/zulu-sdkman-jbang).
   * Based on this experiment, he published an additional blog and video with a demo application to compare the performance between [thousands of Nodes versus drawing the same number of elements on a Canvas](https://webtechie.be/post/2024-07-22-javafx-nodes-versus-canvas/).

 ## Tutorials